AlextheYounga/forge-cerebral/src/blog/science/breaking-the-cosmic-speed-limit.md

 ## Abstract
 My research has brought me to the following conclusions:

-1. The constant velocity of light postulate is riddled with logical paradoxes.
+1. The constant velocity of light postulate is riddled with unresolvable logical paradoxes.
 2. There is no experiment which has ever proved that light speed is fundamentally constant.
 3. The behavior of light can be largely explained using Newtonian mechanics.

-## The Problems of Constant Velocity
+## Part 1: The Logic

 > Light has a constant velocity in all inertial reference frames.